caseyg/awesome/TOPICS.md

 ## agi

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Run agents that work for you based on what you do.
-AI finally knows what you are doing
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Run agents that work based on what you do.
+24/7 local screen & mic recording for the superintelligence era

 ## computer-vision

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Run agents that work for you based on what you do.
-AI finally knows what you are doing
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Run agents that work based on what you do.
+24/7 local screen & mic recording for the superintelligence era

 *   [different-ai/obsidian-ava](https://github.com/different-ai/obsidian-ava) - Quickly format your notes with ChatGPT in Obsidian

 ## ml

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Run agents that work for you based on what you do.
-AI finally knows what you are doing
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Run agents that work based on what you do.
+24/7 local screen & mic recording for the superintelligence era

 *   [jukedeck/nottingham-dataset](https://github.com/jukedeck/nottingham-dataset) - Cleaned version of the Nottingham dataset

 ## multimodal

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Run agents that work for you based on what you do.
-AI finally knows what you are doing
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Run agents that work based on what you do.
+24/7 local screen & mic recording for the superintelligence era

 ## query-params